The TAC building and programme belong to YOU, so please make the most of them.

 About TAC (The Ardchattan Centre)

-In 1866, in the village of Bonawe, in the parish of Ardchattan, near Oban in the region of Argyll, the Ardchattan Primary School was built.
+In 1886, in the village of Bonawe, in the parish of Ardchattan, near Oban in the region of Argyll, the Ardchattan Primary School was built for the children of the families of stonemasons, drillers and miners (employed by the Bonawe Quarry), shopkeepers, butchers all using the school, bowling green, cinema, bakery, reading rooms, post office, laundry and ferry services.

 The school served a thriving community of approximately 1,000 people, mostly families employed by or connected to Bonawe Quarries and Bonawe Furnace on both sides of Loch Etive.